visgl/deck.gl/docs/developer-guide/view-state-transitions.md

 ## Remarks

-Deck's tranition model is "set and forget": the values of the following props at the start of a transition carry through the entire duration of the transition:
+Deck's transition model is "set and forget": the values of the following props at the start of a transition carry through the entire duration of the transition:

 + `transitionDuration`
 + `transitionInterpolator`